The Three Keys Series – PROPENSITY: Finding Clues in Charitable Giving, Board Affiliations, Volunteering, and More

 So what are the best resources or datasets to find records indicating propensity?

 Remember that a prospect giving their “time” is also a great indication of philanthropic tendencies.
 And who knows, maybe that volunteer is keeping their donations anonymous?
 Especially look out for prospects and donors who support organizations in your same NTEE category.
-We’ll touch more on that in our next PAC Series post on Affinity.
+We’ll touch more on that in our next Three Keys Series post on Affinity.

-Simply knowing a donor prefers a specific cause and has lots of money to give away is not enough.
+Simply knowing a donor prefers a specific cause and money to give away is not enough.
 Propensity informs our understanding of affinity and capacity.
 This rating frames the major gift “ask” with insight into the donor’s personality learned by analyzing giving history.
 The true value of a propensity rating is understanding how a prospect approaches philanthropy.

 Learn how to find Affinity in our next post.